-Formerly, Hatton was vice president and general counsel of Philadelphia Newspapers, Inc. (PNI), publisher of The Philadelphia Inquirer, the Philadelphia Daily News and philly.com, with responsibility for overseeing the legal affairs of the company, including its business and First Amendment matters.
+Formerly, Hatton was vice president and general counsel of Philadelphia Newspapers, Inc. (PNI), publisher of The Philadelphia Inquirer, the Philadelphia Daily News, and philly.com, with responsibility for overseeing the legal affairs of the company, including its business and First Amendment matters.
 Before joining PNI in 1992, Hatton was a shareholder at the Philadelphia law firm now known as Kohn, Swift & Graf, where she focused her litigation practice on media issues, particularly First Amendment concerns.
 She began her career as a reporter at The Plain Dealer (Cleveland).

 Hatton believes that her favorite book, To Kill a Mockingbird, captures three important strands in her life and explains why she is so pleased to be working at the Foundation.
 As she notes: “The book stands for the transforming power of persuasive narratives, the compelling need to eliminate disparities based on race and ethnicity, and the crucial role lawyers play in bringing about societal change.
-The Foundation staff approaches the difficult issues of health and health care in America with the focus, courage, compassion, justice and passion of Atticus Finch and because we look at these problems in a broad context, we hope to have impact well beyond individual cases.”
+The Foundation staff approaches the difficult issues of health and health care in America with the focus, courage, compassion, justice, and passion of Atticus Finch and because we look at these problems in a broad context, we hope to have impact well beyond individual cases.”

 Born in Ohio, Hatton received a JD from Case Western Reserve University, graduating with honors.
 She earned a master of studies in law degree from the Yale Law School and graduated with honors from Bowling Green (Ohio) State University with a BS in journalism and a BA in political science.
-She enjoys travel, hiking, and reading and lives in Pennington, N.J., with her husband, Richard Bilotti, retired publisher of the Trenton Times.
+She enjoys travel, hiking, and reading and lives in Hopewell, N.J., with her husband, Richard Bilotti, retired publisher of the Trenton Times.